 That is why some companies are launching tools to expand the toolkit and Google Analytics data.
 One of these services is Plerdy.

-- Understanding User Behavior: Web analytics provides valuable insights into how users interact with a website, such as what pages they visit, how long they stay on a page, and what actions they take.
+- Understanding User Behavior: Web analytics shows what pages visitors visit, how long they stay, and what actions they do.

 - Optimizing Marketing Efforts: Web analytics can help track marketing campaigns’ effectiveness and determine website traffic sources, allowing marketers to optimize their efforts and allocate resources more effectively.